-Ultimate Guide to Hair Regeneration 2016
+Ultimate Guide to Hair Regeneration 2017

 Points of Interest: Shiseido is currently trialing Replicel’s RCH-01 in Japan for market approval by the end of 2018.
-Replicel is also planning on launching it’s own RCH-01 Phase 2 trial sometime in 1st half 2017 for approval in North America.
+Replicel is also planning on launching its own RCH-01 Phase 2 trial sometime in 1st half 2017 for approval in North America.

-3. Brotzu Lotion – The “Brotzu Lotion” is a product that has been created through the work of Dr John Brotzu, a vascular surgeon from Italy.
-This hair growth treatment was discovered when Dr Brotzu was testing a formula to treat vascular insufficiency in patients with diabetes.
-It was noticed that this treatment regrew hair on the patient’s legs which lead Brotzu’s team to trial the formula on people’s scalps.
-The formula was modified to use DGLA instead of PGE1 because DGLA would not be classified as a drug and would require much less clinical trials to be approved.
+3. Brotzu Lotion – The “Brotzu Lotion” is a product that has been created through the work of Dr. Giovanni Brotzu, a vascular surgeon from Italy.
+This hair growth treatment was discovered while Dr. Brotzu was testing a drug formula to treat vascular insufficiency in patients with diabetes.
+It was noticed that this treatment regrew hair on the patient’s legs which lead Brotzu’s team to test the formula on people’s scalps.
+Those tests proved worthwhile.
+The formula was then modified to use DGLA instead of PGE1 because DGLA would not be classified as a drug and would require much less clinical trials to be approved for hair growth.
 The known ingredients of this lotion include DGLA, Carnitine, S-equol, and Cationic Liposomes.
-The pharmaceutical company Fidia has acquired the rights to manufacture the Brotzu formula and is apparently performing a clinical study with the lotion for use in people with AGA.
-The study is being done in 2016 and if all goes well Fidiawill make the lotion available in early 2017.
+The pharmaceutical company Fidia Pharma has acquired the rights to manufacture the Brotzu formula and is apparently performing a clinical study with the lotion for use in people with AGA.
+The study is still ongoing and Fidia has said the should be available by the end of 2018.

 4. RiverTown Therapeutics Inc. – RT1640 is composed of minoxidil, cyclosporine-A, and a novel drug RT175.
 This compound has been developed by the founder of RiverTown Therapeutics Inc., David Weinstein MD, PhD.
-In a Phase 1A trial 100% of the people who used the treatment had satisfactory hair growth and, reportedly, several people had complete hair regeneration.
-RiverTown Therapeutics debuted their fantastic hair growth results, found on the link above, on Follicle Thought.
+In a phase 1 trial, 100% of the people who used the treatment had satisfactory hair growth and, reportedly, several people had complete hair regeneration.
+RiverTown Therapeutics debuted their fantastic hair growth results on Follicle Thought.
 The three agents in RT1640 act on distinct pathways of AGA and synergize to promote the growth and maintenance of hair follicles.
-RT1640 also reanimates the melanocytic progenitor cells which give hair it’s color, and hence RT1640 restores pigment to regenerated hair as well.
-Interestingly enough, RT1640 was brought to life through it’s founder’s own interest to restore his hair growth.
+RT1640 also reanimates the melanocytic progenitor cells which give hair its color, hence, RT1640 is said to restore pigment to regenerated hair as well.
+Interestingly enough, RT1640 was brought to life through its founder’s personal interest in restoring his hair growth.

-Points of Interest: These results for RT1640 are the most significant hair regeneration results I have ever witnessed for a topical treatment.
+Points of Interest: These results for RT1640 are the most significant hair regeneration results I have ever witnessed from a topical treatment.
 Not only does RT1640 regrow hair, it also restores the pigment to the hair it regenerates.
 The strong safety profiles of the three agents that compose RT1640 should benefit the clinical trial process.

 5. Tsuji-Riken/Organ Technologies – Dr. Takashi Tsuji runs one of the most advanced stem cell labs in the world at the Riken Institute in Japan.
 Thankfully, he took up the task of using stem cells to grow hair in his R&D and subsequently got some major partners to help further his work.
 In mid-2016 it was announced that Riken would be establishing a joint venture with the electronics company Kyocera and the regenerative medicine company Organ Technologies to bring Dr. Tsuji’s hair regeneration treatment to the market.
 In the joint venture Kyocera will be developing the cell processing devices and RIKEN and Organ Technologies will be responsible for the stem cell culturing and manipulation, the production process, and implementation of the preclinical trials.
 The treatment involves extracting a small number of hair follicles from a person’s donor scalp area and then isolating two specific types of cells from the follicle – papilla cells and epidermal cells from the bulge region.
 These cells are then cultured, expanded, and combined to create a hair follicle “germ” or “follicular primordium.”
 Once the hair follicle germs are ready they are transported to a facility where they can be implanted back into a person’s scalp to grow hair.

 Points of Interest: Tsuji has been doing hair follicle research for several years now and it’s awesome that the strategic partners are finally in place to bring his hair growth treatment to the world.
-Organ Technologies will be develop this treatment in Japan by which currently has the fastest track to market approval in the world for cellular therapies.
+Organ Technologies will develop this treatment in Japan which currently has the fastest track to market approval in the world for cellular therapies.
 Kyocera has announced that they aim for this treatment to be on the market in 2020.

 Status: Currently undergoing research and development with a goal of market release in 2020.